zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 ---
 layout: post
-title: Epic.NET - Processes, patterns and architectures
+title: DDD Day, the smartest question
 ---
 Saturday, during the latest Greg's session, [Arialdo Martini][arialdo] asked a very smart question.

 > Why should the domain expert explain to me the problem?
 > He's an expert!
-He should explain me the solution!
+He should explain to me the solution!

 When I tried to answer (very rapidly) I noted that I wasn't able to explain my point of view with the depth that the question required.